Paula Beer: Career

 In 2018, Beer starred in Florian Henckel von Donnersmarck's Never Look Away, which was nominated for Best Foreign Language Film at the 91st Academy Awards.

 In the following years she became internationally known for her performances in Christian Petzold's films, starting with Transit (2018).
 For 2020's Undine Beer won the Silver Bear for Best Actress at the 70th Berlin International Film Festival, alongside the European Film Award for Best Actress.
-She also starred 2023's Afire, which won the Silver Bear Grand Jury Prize at the 73rd Berlin International Film Festival.
+She also starred in 2023's Afire, which won the Silver Bear Grand Jury Prize at the 73rd Berlin International Film Festival.
+In 2025, she again worked with Petzold in Miroirs No. 3 which premiered at the 78th Cannes Film Festival in the Directors' Fortnight section.